 St. Werburgh’s specialises in providing education for children aged 2-5 years.
 Inspired by the Nursery Pioneer Margaret McMillan, Bristol City Council built St. Werburgh’s in 1931 as an open-air Nursery School.

 In September 2003 the nursery amalgamated with a Family Unit with a new extension finally completed in May 2005.
 In May 2007 the school was officially designated a Children’s Centre with a second extension and achieved full core offer in January 2010.

 The school was designated an Early Years Centre of Excellence in 2012 and went on to be part of a National Teaching School in partnership with two other nursery schools in 2013.
 It continues to offer training and support to other professionals and students.

-Additional hours can be bought for children in nursery classes.
+Additional hours can be bought for children.

 There are a number of Daycare places available for two year olds.